simontran7/dev-notes/containers-and-algorithms/algorithm-patterns.md

 ```

 > **Note (base case)**\
-> a good way to think about base cases is to think about a tree with only one node.
+> A good way to think about base cases is to think about a tree with only one node.

 > **Note (common depth-first search ordering)**\
-> in the iterative depth-first search, the flow is usually pre-order `pop node → process node → push right → push left`, while in the recursive depth-first search, pre-order `process node → recurse left → recurse right` is the most common, followed by post-order `recurse left → recurse right → process node`, then in-order `recurse left → process node → recurse right`.
+> In the iterative depth-first search, the flow is usually pre-order `pop node → process node → push right → push left`, while in the recursive depth-first search, pre-order `process node → recurse left → recurse right` is the most common, followed by post-order `recurse left → recurse right → process node`, then in-order `recurse left → process node → recurse right`.

 > **Note (additional context)**\
-> in a recursive depth-first search, when you need to track additional context or values across recursive calls—such as parent nodes, path lengths, or accumulated data—you include that information as an additional parameter. in a iterative depth-first search, you would store them as part of a tuple `(node, <value 1>, <value 2>, <…>, <value N>)` that’ll be pushed and popped from the explicit stack you create outside the while loop.
+> In a recursive depth-first search, when you need to track additional context or values across recursive calls—such as parent nodes, path lengths, or accumulated data—you include that information as an additional parameter. in a iterative depth-first search, you would store them as part of a tuple `(node, <value 1>, <value 2>, <…>, <value N>)` that’ll be pushed and popped from the explicit stack you create outside the while loop.

 > **Note (keeping track of the final result)**\
-> in a recursive depth-first search, `result` is typically implicit since it’s usually sufficient to implicitly be returned, but an explicit `result` is sometimes a good choice, where you creating it within the scope of the provided function, then create and call an inner depth-first search function to do the actual work. in a iterative depth-first search, you typically create an explicit `result` variable outside the while loop.
+> In a recursive depth-first search, `result` is typically implicit since it’s usually sufficient to implicitly be returned, but an explicit `result` is sometimes a good choice, where you creating it within the scope of the provided function, then create and call an inner depth-first search function to do the actual work. in a iterative depth-first search, you typically create an explicit `result` variable outside the while loop.

 ### breadth-first search